A 3Ducation from Mimaki – How Mimaki’s full-colour 3D Printing Technology is Moulding Education and Academic Research

 The Mimaki 3DUJ-553

-In New Zealand, colour 3D printing has been taken beyond the medical, with the University of Auckland‘s Creative Design and Additive Manufacturing Lab (CDAML) using the Mimaki 3DUJ-553 for vibrant, accurate colour printing in projects ranging from cultural preservation to surgical aids.
+In New Zealand, colour 3D printing has been taken beyond the medical field.
+The University of Auckland‘s Creative Design and Additive Manufacturing Lab (CDAML) uses the Mimaki 3DUJ-553 for vibrant, accurate colour printing in projects ranging from cultural preservation to surgical aids.
 Initially exploring powder-based printers, the lab shifted to the 3DUJ-553 due to its superior colour palette and durability.
 This printer has helped to transform how students engage with history, engineering, art and medicine.

 The Perfect Tool for the Model Student